 Comedian and "Last Week Tonight" host John Oliver made his Stern Show debut this morning to tell Howard about his life, filling in for Jon Stewart, and getting his own show.

 Here are the highlights from Howard's interview with John:

-* HBO wound up being the network where John landed with his own show, "Last Week Tonight with John Oliver."
-He said it tackles all the big news from the week before on Sunday nights.
-It covers all kinds of topics, like the recent Indian election (the biggest election in history).
+HBO wound up being the network where John landed with his own show, "Last Week Tonight with John Oliver," which tackles all the big news from the week before on Sunday nights.
+The show covers all kinds of topics, like the recent Indian election (the biggest election in history).